MarioJrodas/osticket-prereqs/README.md

 	- Open Windows Explorer and copy this link into the address bar: osTicket zip

-	- Download and extract the files to the Desktop.
+	- Download and extract the files to the Desktop
 ---

 ![ade6](https://github.com/user-attachments/assets/26d615d1-f899-4432-bafa-0bd76f8f80f9)